-All work to satisfy degree requirements (including transfer credits) must be completed within a six-year period, except that international students must complete the work in two years.
+All work to satisfy Masters degree requirements (including transfer credits) must be completed within a six-year period.
 Students enrolled in the EdD doctoral program must complete the degree within seven years and students in the PharmD doctoral program must complete the degree within four years of their enrollment at Chicago State University.